aws-samples/aws-iot-core-lorawan/automation/README.md

 **3. Retrieve server certificates for CUPS or LNS endpoints**

-The server certificates are used by Basics Station software that runs on a LoRaWAN gateway to verify the identify of the AWS IoT Core for LoRaWAN endpoints.
+The server certificates are used by Basics Station software that runs on a LoRaWAN gateway.
+Basics Station uses the server certificatews to verify the identify of the AWS IoT Core for LoRaWAN endpoints.
 Please note that if your LoRaWAN gateway supports the CUPS protocol, it should be sufficient to only configure the CUPS endpoint and your gateway will retrieve the LNS endpoint via the CUPS protocol.
-If your LoRaWAN does not support the CUPS protocol, you should download and configure the LNS endpoint certificate.
+If your LoRaWAN does not support the CUPS protocol, you should retrieve and configure the LNS endpoint certificate.

 To retrieve the CUPS endpoint certificate please run the following command:
 ```shell